acolinhe/acolinhe-nvim/README.md

    This command will use the built-in `packer.nvim` to install and set up all the plugins listed in the configuration.

-### Post-Installation Steps

-- For using GitHub Copilot, you might need to set up authentication according to the [copilot.vim](./pack/github/start/copilot.vim/README.md) documentation.

 ## 📜 Features

 - **Plugin Management**: Using `packer.nvim` for lightweight and fast plugin management.
-- **GitHub Copilot Integration**: Use GitHub Copilot right from your Neovim editor.
 - **Custom Settings**: Various custom settings and key mappings for a personalized experience.
 Check out the `lua/amanor` directory for details.

 ## 📚 Documentation